DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

       *  Scopes: *odmapiusers*
       * Click the **Preview Token** button

-    As a result payload should contains:
+    As a result, the payload should contain:

     ```
     ...